Marijuana tax program

 503-945-8050 to schedule your appointment.

 Retailers licensed by the Oregon Liquor and Cannabis Commission (OLCC) are required to charge a retail sales tax of 17 percent for all recreational marijuana sold.
 In some cases, retailers must also charge customers an additional 3 percent for Oregon localities.
 The Oregon Department of Revenue is collecting local marijuana taxes on behalf of many cities and counties.

 Read more about local taxes.

 Paying your Taxes

-OLCC-licensed marijuana retailers must make monthly payments to the Department of the tax you collected from customers.
-Currently, you can pay by cash, check, or money order.
+OLCC-licensed marijuana retailers must make monthly payments to the department of the tax collected from customers.
+Currently, you can pay electronically by savings or check account pay by cash, check, or money order.
 Make sure to complete a Marijuana Tax Payment Voucher and include it with your payment.

 In addition to making monthly payments, OLCC-licensed marijuana retailers must electronically file quarterly tax returns through Revenue Online.
 If you have questions, check out our tips for online filing.
 Note: The monthly payment vouchers you submit with your payments do